 Oh shit, oh shit, oh shit.
 How do I fix this?
 How did it go so wrong?
 Just like failing a big test, you either didn’t study college ball enough or you studied too much.
 We’ve all been there.
 You get caught up hanging with friends or partying and someone slaps a bracket in front of your face on the Monday following Selection Sunday.

 Then came test day and you reached into that big brain of yours, stuffed with all this NCAA knowledge, and came back with a heaping pile of mush that smelt oddly similar to that TV dinner your mistakenly left in the microwave over Spring Break.
-Then this happened to your brain/bracket...
+KABOOOOOM!
+There goes your bracket... and maybe your future.